-Lieutenant Colonel William Donald Allan, DSO was November 25, 1879, the son of James D. Allan, of Toronto, Ontario, and the late Minnie C. Allan.
+Lieutenant Colonel William Donald Allan, DSO was born November 25, 1879, the son of James D. Allan, of Toronto, Ontario, and the late Minnie C. Allan.
 He attended Harbord Collegiate in Toronto and was member of the Royal Canadian Yacht Club.
 In his civilian life he was a meteorologist.

 Allan served in the First World War with the 3rd Battalion which he rose to command but unfortunately died later in England of wounds he had received at Langemarck and The Somme.